You want to build a big chest. How do you do it?

 To build a big chest you should use the best chest exercises.

 Contrary to popular belief, it is not necessary nor desirable to use many different chest exercises from different angles.
-The pectorals are best trained with parallel bar dips and horizontal pushing movements like push ups (floor or rings), X3 bar chest presses, or flat barbell bench press.
+The pectorals are best trained with parallel bar dips and horizontal pushing movements like push ups (floor or rings), or barbell flat bench press with shoulder width grip.

 You only need 1-2 good exercises.
 The most important thing is progressive resistance.
 Focus on getting very strong in just one or two of these movements.

-To build a big chest, you need to build big strength.
+To build a big chest, you need to get strong.

 Bodyweight chin ups and dips won't build a big chest, no matter how many reps or sets you do.